isomerpages/mci-corp/media-centre/press-releases/_posts/2024-06-13-post-Launch of gov sg single Sender ID for SMSes from the government.md

 can be found in Annex B.</p>
 <p>5.
 SMS remains a key platform for government communications to the public
 in Singapore, due to widespread adoption of mobile phones.
-Annually, over 100 million SMSes are sent by various government agencies 1 to notify recipients of policy changes, provide transaction updates, and more.</p>
+Annually, over 100 million SMSes are sent by various government agencies<sup>1</sup> to notify recipients of policy changes, provide transaction updates, and more.</p>
 <p>6.
 Mr Sim Feng-Ji, Deputy Secretary (Smart Nation Group), said, “This
 consolidated <strong>gov.sg</strong> SMS Sender ID is designed to give the public added confidence and ease of mind when it comes to identifying legitimate